 The Tax Court also noted that the loan must meet these requirements:

 - Written paperwork that creates a clear relationship between the business owner (the creditor) and the business (the debtor)

-- A clear expectation that repayment is expected, and the terms and conditions of that repayment, and
+- A clear expectation of repayment and the terms and conditions of that repayment

-- And a clear statement of consequences if the debt is not repaid.
+- And a clear statement of what happens if the debt is not repaid

-A tax court found that the owner's payments were capital contributions and not a loan.
-That is, the owner is investing more money in the business.
-This investment is not considered business income, and if the owner takes out his or her investment, capital gains must be paid on that withdrawal.
+The tax court found that the owner's payments were capital contributions and not a loan.
+That is, they said the owner was investing more money in the business.
+This investment is not considered business income, and if the owner takes out his or her investment, capital gains tax must be paid on that withdrawal.

-If you want to invest in your business, the same applies: make sure you create a paper trail and shareholder documents to prove that you are actually a shareholder, including the value of the shares you are purchasing and their change in value over time.
+If you want to invest in your business, the same applies: make sure you create shareholder documents to prove that you are actually a shareholder, including the value of the shares you are purchasing and their change in value over time.

-It depends on your individual tax and financial circumstances.
-Whatever you decide,
+It depends on your individual tax and financial circumstances and your business type.

-Disclaimer: The content of this article and all content on this Site, is intended for general information only.
+Disclaimer: The content of this article is intended for general information only.
 The author is not a CPA, tax attorney, or Enrolled Agent.
-Each business situation is specific, tax laws and regulations change and each state has different regulations.
-Consult with your tax professional for information relating to your specific situation.
+Each business situation is specific, tax laws and regulations change, and each state has different regulations.